gileck/book-reader-app/src/client/routes/Reader/README.md

    - These don't actually affect playback
    - Filtered at the event listener level

+3. **Empty src during chapter transitions:**
+   - When chapters change, audio.src is set to '' to clean up resources
+   - This can trigger MEDIA_ERR_SRC_NOT_SUPPORTED (code 4) which is expected
+   - Filtered by checking if audio.src is empty or equals window.location.href
+   - Error is logged to console but not shown to users

-3. **Implementation details:**
+4. **Implementation details:**
    - Two-layer error filtering: Promise-based (audio.play()) and Event-based (addEventListener)
    - Case-insensitive matching prevents missing variants ("aborted" vs "AbortError")
+   - Empty src check prevents false positives during chapter transitions
-   - Only codes 2-4 (network, decode, unsupported) are surfaced as real errors
+   - Only genuine codes 2-4 (network, decode, unsupported) are surfaced as real errors

 ### Word Timing Offset Not Working